stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 marvels as we had felt on approaching the unfathomed mountain pass four hours previously.
-True, we had become visually familiar with the incredible secret concealed by the barrier peaks; yet the prospect of actually entering primordial walls reared by conscious beings perhaps millions of years ago&mdash;before any known race of men could have existed&mdash;was none the less awesome and potentially terrible in its implications of cosmic abnormality.
+True, we had become visually familiar with the incredible secret concealed by the barrier peaks; yet the prospect of actually entering primordial walls reared by conscious beings perhaps millions of years ago--before any known race of men could have existed--was none the less awesome and potentially terrible in its implications of cosmic abnormality.
 Though the thinness of the air at this prodigious altitude made exertion somewhat more difficult than usual; both Danforth and I found ourselves bearing up very well, and felt equal to almost any task which might fall